OmarGeasaa/Robot-Mapping-with-LiDAR-Data/Results/readme.md

 This project successfully demonstrated how affine and homogeneous transformations are applied to real LiDAR data to reconstruct a 3D map from local sensor measurements.
 The results confirm that properly designed transformation matrices allow for the consistent alignment of LiDAR scans across multiple frames, which is the mathematical backbone of robotic mapping.

 ---

 ## Acknowledgement
+This project is based on materials from the **ROB 101: Computational Linear Algebra** course at the University of Michigan.
+Original concept and dataset by Prof. Jessy Grizzle, Prof. Maani Ghaffari, and T.ribhi Kathuria.
+The implementation, code, and documentation presented here are my own.
+---

+## Acknowledgement